ezrantn/jdp/README.md

 ### Proxy Pattern

 The Proxy Pattern provides a surrogate or placeholder for another object to control access to it.
 It is implemented in the `ProxyPattern` folder.

+### Bridge Pattern

+The Bridge Pattern decouples abstraction from implementation, allowing them to vary independently.
+It is implemented in the `BridgePattern` folder.

+### Composite Pattern

+The Composite Pattern composes objects into tree structures to represent part-whole hierarchies.
+It is implemented in the `CompositePattern` folder.

+### Flyweight Pattern

+The Flyweight Pattern minimizes memory usage or computational expenses by sharing as much as possible with related objects.
+It is implemented in the `FlyweightPattern` folder.

+### Chain of Responsibility Pattern

+Chain of Responsibility Pattern passes a request along a chain of handlers, each having the ability to process or pass it to the next handler.
+It is implemented in the `ChainOfResponsibilityPattern` folder.

+### Command Pattern

+Command Pattern encapsulates a request as an object, allowing parameterization of clients with different requests, queuing, and logging of requests.
+It is implemented in the `CommandPattern` folder.

+### State Pattern

+State Pattern alters an object's behavior when its internal state changes, allowing it to appear as if the object has changed its class.
+It is implemented in the `StatePattern` folder.

+### Strategy Pattern

+Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable, allowing the client to choose the appropriate one.
+It is implemented in the `StrategyPattern` folder.

+### Template Pattern

+Template Pattern defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.
+It is implemented in the `TemplatePattern` folder.

+### Iterator Pattern

+Iterator Pattern provides a way to access elements of an aggregate object sequentially without exposing its underlying representation.
+It is implemented in the `IteratorPattern` folder.

+### Mediator Pattern

+Mediator Pattern defines an object that centralizes communication between other objects, promoting loose coupling.
+It is implemented in the `MediatorPattern` folder.

+### Memento Pattern

+Memento Pattern captures and externalizes an object's internal state so that it can be restored to this state later.
+It is implemented in the `MementoPattern` folder.

+### Observer Pattern

+Observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
+It is implemented in the `ObserverPattern` folder.

+### Visitor Pattern

+Visitor Pattern represents an operation to be performed on the elements of an object structure, allowing the definition of new operations without changing the classes of the elements.
+It is implemented in the `VisitorPattern` folder.

 ## Getting Started